Subhanpura

 Subhanpura is an urban area in the western side of Vadodara City, in the state of Gujarat, in India.
+Its PIN code is 390023.

 It was a small village, which has merged with the ever growing western part of Vadodara city.
-Subhanpura is largely residencial with a few shopping malls and cinemas.
+Subhanpura is largely residential with a few shopping malls and cinemas.
+The Subhanpura Jain Sangha is in the western part of the area.

 The majority of the population are workers from the nearby Gujarat Refinery and Indian Petrochemicals Corporation Limited.